 The Royal Avenue and Southey Street beaches have been subject to ongoing erosion, especially over summer.
-Two new rock groynes were established to improve retention of sand on the beach and to protect the Royal Avenue cliffs and infrastructure behind them.
+Two rock groynes were established to improve retention of sand on the beach and to protect the Royal Avenue cliffs and infrastructure behind them.
+Despite this, some sections have been subject to ongoing erosion and storm bite.
 The Department of Environment Land Water and Planning (DELWP) is responsible for works and ongoing monitoring of the beaches.
-The Sandringham Foreshore Association also provide local input and assistance with monitering of coastal conditions and erosion.
+DELWP are currently investigating modifications for Southey Street and Royal Avenue groynes and renourishment of the existing beach in between.
+The Sandringham Foreshore Association also provide local input and assistance with monitoring of coastal conditions and erosion.